The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 What should I do in the event of a poor response during treatment or relapse?

-- If relapse occurs after completion of treatment; restart GS-441524 (or remdesivir) course at a higher dosage (by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily previously); the optimum duration for repeat treatment is not known but 12-weeks repeat treatment has been used successfully.
-The increased dosage used will depend on the dosage the cat was previously treated with and the nature of the relapse, but can be up to that recommended for neurological FIP (see dosage table 1 above);
+Relapse is most likely to occur in the first month after completing treatment and may present differently to the original diagnosis (e.g., effusive case developing neurological signs).
+If relapse occurs after completion of treatment on GS-441524, restart GS-441524 (or remdesivir) course at a higher dosage (20 mg/kg/day; splitting oral GS-441524 into q12h doses); the optimum duration for repeat treatment is not known, but 12-week repeat treatment has been used successfully.
+The increased dosage used will depend on the dosage the cat was previously treated with and the nature of the relapse, but can be up to that recommended for neurological FIP (see Table 1).

 Treatment with EIDD-1931